 As an ID Release sperm donor, future donor children will be able to contact Cryos to receive identifying information once they turn 18 years old in the U.S. At this point the child will have the option to know more about their own biological origin.
 Many donor children find importance and comfort in connecting with their genetic roots, but the level of contact you want to engage in, is always your choice.

 If you are under the age of 25 and are considering becoming an ID Release sperm donor, one of our health care professionals will talk with you during the approval process to make sure you have fully considered your choice and understand the implications involved.

-Id Release sperm donors provide a child or baby photo of themselves for their online profile to better assist future families in their decision making process.
+ID Release sperm donors provide a child or baby photo of themselves for their Basic or Extended Donor Profile to better assist future families in their decision making process.
 If you choose to become an adult photo donor, you would also submit an adult photo.
-Click here to learn more about becoming an adult photo donor.
+Click on the link to learn more about becoming a sperm donor with adult photos available.

 You are protected against paternity claims

 Whether you choose to be a Non-ID Release or ID Release sperm donor, you are protected against paternity claims.
 You cannot be contacted for child support.
 You give up rights to paternity when you become a registered donor at Cryos.
 This means that you will never be considered the legal father of potential donor children, who are born with the help of your donation.

 Ready to become a sperm donor?

 We know that the decision may require some thought and consideration and we are here to help.
 Click on the link to learn about our sperm donation process and requirements.
 You can also read why some of our sperm donor chose to donate their sperm and help future families.